Patsy Cline: 1961–1963: Career peak and final years

 "Crazy" was released as a single in October 1961, debuting on the Billboard country charts in November.
-It peaked at number two there and number 9 on the same publication's pop charts.
+It peaked at number 2 there and number 9 on the same publication's pop charts.
 "Crazy" also became Cline's biggest pop hit.
 Her second studio album, Patsy Cline Showcase, was released in late 1961.
 The album featured both major hits from that year and re-recorded versions of "Walkin' After Midnight" and "A Poor Man's Roses (Or a Rich Man's Gold)".

-"Crazy" has since been called a country-music standard.
+"Crazy" has since been called a country music standard.
 Cline's vocal performance and the song's production have received high praise over time.
 Cub Koda of AllMusic noted the "ache" in her voice that makes the song stand out: "Cline's reading of the lyric is filled with an aching world weariness that transforms the tune into one of the first big crossover hits without even trying hard."
-Country music historian Paul Kingsbury also highlighted her "ache," saying in 2007, "Cline's hit recording swings with such velvety finesse, and her voice throbs and aches so exquisitely, that the entire production sounds absolutely effortless."
+Country music historian Paul Kingsbury also highlighted her "ache," saying in 2007: "Cline's hit recording swings with such velvety finesse, and her voice throbs and aches so exquisitely, that the entire production sounds absolutely effortless."
 Jhoni Jackson of Paste Magazine called the recording "iconic", highlighting the emotional "pain" Cline expressed in her voice.

-"Crazy" and Cline's further Decca recordings have received critical praise.
-Mary Bufwack and Robert Oermann noted, "Her thrilling voice invariably invested these with new depth.
+"Crazy" and Cline's additional Decca recordings have received critical praise.
+Mary Bufwack and Robert Oermann noted: "Her thrilling voice invariably invested these with new depth.
 Patsy's dramatic volume control, stretched-note effects, sobs, pauses, and unique ways of holding back, then bursting into full-throated phrases also breathed new life into country chestnuts like "San Antonio Rose", "Blue Moon of Kentucky", and "Half as Much".
 Richie Unterberger of AllMusic commented that her voice "sounded richer, more confident, and more mature, with ageless wise and vulnerable qualities that have enabled her records to maintain their appeal with subsequent generations."
 Kurt Wolff of Country Music the Rough Guide reported that Owen Bradley recognized potential in Cline's voice, and once he gained studio control, he smoothed arrangements and "refined her voice into an instrument of torch-singing glory."